BaverKoca/Github-Control/README.md

 - Use a token (for rate limit increase)
 - Large accounts (~10,000+ follows) normally take longer to analyze

-## 🔮 Future Features

-- [ ] Dark/Light theme switcher
-- [ ] Charts and statistics
-- [ ] Follow history comparison
-- [ ] PDF export
-- [ ] Multi-user comparison
-- [ ] Automatic token refresh

-## 📞 Contact

-Feel free to open an issue for questions or suggestions.

 ## 🙏 Acknowledgments

 - [GitHub API](https://docs.github.com/en/rest) - Data source
 - [SheetJS](https://sheetjs.com/) - Excel export library
 - GitHub community - For inspiration

----

-⭐ If you like the project, don't forget to star it!

-**Copyright GitHub Analyzer developed by Baver Koca.**